Bariatric surgery in Cancun – Mexico is cost-effective and can be explored by people seeking surgical solutions to the obesity.

 Changes in gut hormones that control appetite, thereby reducing hunger

-Improvement or resolution of co-morbidities of obesity, including heart diseases, stroke, hypertension, sleeve apnea and type 2 diabetes
+Improvement or resolution of co-morbidities of obesity, including heart diseases, stroke, hypertension, sleep apnea and type 2 diabetes

-Intragastric balloon procedure is done on an outpatient basis and does not require hospital stay.
+Intragastric balloon procedure is done on an outpatient basis and does not require a hospital stay.

 Pain and nausea post insertion of the balloon (reported by Mayo Clinic in about a third of the individuals)

 Deflation of the balloon